The holonomy of a singular leaf: Higher holonomies of singular leaves

 \subsubsection{Definition of the homotopy groups of a singular foliation}

-Throughout this section, $ {\mathcal F}$ is a singular foliation that admits a geometric resolution: by Theorem \ref{theo:existe}, it also admits a universal NQ-manifold $\mathbb U^{\mathcal F} $.

-Since homotopy equivalent NQ-manifolds have isomorphic homotopy groups and fundamental groupoid by Corollary \ref{cor:homotopyGroups}, and since any two universal NQ-manifold are homotopy equivalent by Corollary \ref{coro:unique}, the groups $\pi_n(\mathbb U^\mathcal F, m) $, $\Gamma(\pi_n(\mathbb U^\mathcal F) ) $ and the fundamental groupoid $\mathbf\Pi (\mathbb U^\mathcal F) $ do not depend on the choice of a universal NQ-manifold.
-In particular, this justifies this following definition and the following notations:
+Throughout this section, $ {\fol{F}}$ is a singular foliation that admits a geometric resolution: by Theorem \ref{theo:existe}, it also admits a universal NQ-manifold $\NQ{U}^{\fol{F}} $.
+Since homotopy equivalent NQ-manifolds have isomorphic homotopy groups and fundamental groupoid by Corollary \ref{cor:homotopyGroups}, and since any two universal NQ-manifolds are homotopy equivalent by Corollary \ref{coro:unique}, the groups $\pi_n(\NQ{U}^\fol{F}, m) $, $\Gamma(\pi_n(\NQ{U}^\fol{F}) ) $ and the fundamental groupoid $\mathbf\Pi (\NQ{U}^\fol{F}) $ do not depend on the choice of a universal NQ-manifold.
+In particular, this justifies the following definition and the following notations: